AmpersandTarski/RAP/README.md

    Now you will see the RAP-application
    ![landing page](https://github.com/AmpersandTarski/RAP/blob/master/RAP%20landing%20page%202020-11-02.png)

-8. You'r not done yet!
+8. You're not done yet!
 Now enable RAP to generate prototypes for your users
    ```
    sudo chmod 666 /var/run/docker.sock

    ```
+   This step may not be possible on Windows.
+If that's the case then skip it.

 9. For security reasons, set `DISABLE_DB_INSTALL` to `true` in your `.env` file and repeat step 4 to effectuate this change.